dong845/Res_Swin/README.md

 - Replace ResNet by EfficientNet or other more effective CNN models (for better performance)
 - Replace Swin by Swinv2 or other more effective transformer models (for better performance)
 - Used for other similar tasks, like predicting biomass of forest, semantic segmentation (still need trying)
+- Optimize mix block further in terms of attention mechanism and learnable parameter